 The first step of the application process is to seek the support of a faculty sponsor and commit to a single research project with one faculty member.

 Once a member of the faculty has agreed to serve as your faculty sponsor, you will need to fill out a brief online application.
-The online application must be submitted by Friday, February 28.
-The Summer Science Research Committee will evaluate applications and announce the grant decisions as soon as possible, but no later than Friday, March 14.
-The application requires each candidate to specify one faculty supervisor and also requests the dates of employment, to be determined in consultation with your faculty supervisor.
+The online application must be submitted by Monday, March 2nd at 8 a.m.
+Grant decisions will be announced as soon as possible, but no later than Friday, March 13.
+The application requires each candidate to specify a faculty supervisor and also requests the dates of employment, to be determined in consultation with your faculty supervisor.
+In some cases, students may be permitted to work with more than one supervisor.

-Student researchers will be paid $10.75 per hour for up to a 40 hour work week.
-Eight to ten week research appointments are typical, but the Committee will consider applications for both longer and shorter projects.
+Student researchers will be paid $11.50 per hour for up to a 40 hour work week.
+Eight to ten week research appointments are typical, but applications for both longer and shorter projects will be considered.
 Research usually begins in late May or early June, but the time frame is flexible and will be determined by the goals of the project and the research supervisor's schedule.

 Students accepting a summer research grant agree to abide by the Hamilton College Standards of Conduct, as outlined in the Student Handbook, and must also demonstrate the professional behavior expected of an employee of Hamilton College.
 Students should understand that research will be the primary focus of their summer work, the equivalent of a full-time job, for the duration of their project.
 Students receiving a summer research grant are required to write an abstract at the end of the project and present a poster at the annual Science Research Poster Session during the Fall semester.